addinall/C3I/README.md

 UI(X), APIs and RESTFul transaction servers.

-- A development stack proposed for C3I that include web sockets, RxJS , React, jQuery 2.x, AJaJ, Bootstrap.
+- A development stack proposed for C3I that include web sockets, RxJS , jQuery 2.x, AJaJ, Bootstrap.

 - I am having a look at this implementation using web-sockets and coding this as an experiment.